What Is a Lookbook? Examples and How to Make One

 • Instagram / Pinterest — add the link to bio or story; the flipbook opens natively in the in-app browser

-• Retailer portals — embed the lookbook on wholesale buyer sites
+• Retailer and wholesale portals — embed the lookbook on buyer sites

 • Showroom QR codes — printed business cards, window displays, trade show booths